Zuzan

-Zuzan (زوزن) (Note: Also romanized as Zūzan; also known as Rūzān and Zozan) is a village in, and the capital of, Zuzan Rural District (Note: Formerly Jolgeh Zuzan Rural District) of Jolgeh Zuzan District, Khaf County, Razavi Khorasan province, Iran.
+Zuzan (زوزن) (Note: Also romanized as Zūzan; also known as Rūzān and Zozan) is a village in, and the capital of, Zuzan Rural District (Note: Formerly Jolgeh Zuzan Rural District) in Jolgeh Zuzan District of Khaf County, Razavi Khorasan province, Iran.
 The previous capital of the rural district was the village of Qasemabad, now a city.

 History

 The earliest artifacts of Zuzan date back to the 4th century.
 Zuzan was the site of a medieval city, flourishing most notably during the reign of the Khwarazmian Empire.
 Zuzan was at a distance of other major medieval metropolises such as Khargerd, Nishapur, Herat, Jam, and Merv.

 The city was rectangularly planned and contained irrigation systems and dams.
 Most of the historical remnants of the city have been lost to time, but two major historical monuments remain, the Zuzan Madrasa and the Malek Zuzan Mosque.

 The historical city is on the Iranian tentative list for UNESCO World Heritage nomination.